garfix/nli-go/doc/remarks.md

+# 2022-07-02

+Words like "it", "him" and "her", once introduced, form a temporary variable/placeholder for an entity, in a discourse.
+While this variable is still in scope, it keeps referring to the same entity.

+The word "it" should not be reevaluated each time it is used.
+As long as it is still in scope, it automatically refers to the the same entity.

+Words like "that" are different.
+They refer to different things each time.

+This idea of pronouns as variables turn Winograds heuristics into a rule:

+"The system has heuristics which leads it to use "it" to refer to an object in an event it is describing whenever (1) the same object was called "it" in the question (2) the object was called "it" in the question preceding the current one, and "it" was not used in the current one ..."

+The rule would be: as long as a variable V (that hold entity E) is in scope (whatever that means), use that variable to name the entity.

+Maybe "label" is a better word. "it", "she" and "he" label entities.

+The first use of "it" refers to a previous entity.
+Following "it"s refer to the previous it.
+The first use creates the label; following uses use the label.
+When a label is not used for a few sentences, it is removed.

+See also "referential chain" (2021-09-19)

 ## 2022-06-30

 I made the check that the generator didn't apply the same rule twice more specific; it now only applies within the same generation path.

+===

+Interaction #31

+    H: How many objects did you touch while you were doing it?
+    C: Four of them

+Winograd: "Time references can refer to a time span, using words like "while"."

+The previous time reference was "before", which involved only an upper limit. "while" provides both a lower and an upper limit.

 ## 2022-06-28